k-frederic/JS_Milestone-Project_2_page/README.md

 ### Unfixed Bugs
--  __Google Map opening with a message due to the expired free use of the API__
+-  __Google Map opening with a message "This page can't load Google maps correctly" due to the expired free use of the API__
 - __The solution is to make a payment on my google acount to benefit fully the API Google map service__

 ## Page load analyze